'The Invisibles' Reveals How Some Jews Survived Nazi Germany By Hiding In Plain Sight

 Schieb says about 1,900 Jews survived the war while hiding in and around Berlin.
 Some of the stories of those who helped them are documented at the German Resistance Memorial Center in an exhibition called "Silent Heroes."

-Schieb says in 1933, about half-a-million Jews lived in Germany, which then had a population of 80 million.
+Schieb says that in 1933, about half a million Jews lived in Germany, which then had a population of 80 million.
 A third of the country's Jews lived in Berlin.
 She says about 300,000 Jews escaped before the Holocaust and 165,000 were deported.
 The survivors included those in mixed marriages, those who returned from the concentration camps and those who went into hiding.

 Michael Müller was among those in the audience at the Berlin screening of The Invisibles.
 Of Lévy, he says, "She helps us account for our difficult past and learn for the future."